riceissa/issarice.com/wiki/archive-of-my-monthly-updates.md

 You can see [my commits](https://github.com/vipulnaik/donations/commits?author=riceissa).

-I started work on a series of wiki pages about specific individuals, mostly those involved in the [effective altruism]() movement and the [rationality community]().
+I started work on a series of wiki pages about specific individuals, mostly those involved in the [[effective altruism]] movement and the [[rationality community]].
 This work is not public, but a subset of the work may eventually be made public, and the work is intended to help with public writeups in the future.
 This work is funded by Vipul Naik.